sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 #### Static validation of build.sbt

-sbt 1.0 prohibits `.value` calls inside the bodies of if and else expressions in a task. `@sbtUnchecked` annotation can be used to override the check.
+sbt 1.0 prohibits `.value` calls inside the bodies of if expressions and anonymous functions in a task, `@sbtUnchecked` annotation can be used to override the check.

 The static validation also catches if you forget to call `.value` in a body of a task.